 Bob Truluck's syntactic prowess is a product of his Southern-Gothic upbringing, his brandish rebellion and his burgeoning years in post-war-modernity.

-He has been nominated for a Barry Award and for two Anthony Awards -- and is the recipient of The St. Martin's Press/PWA Award for Best-First-PI-Novel and the 2001 Shamus Award for Best-First-PI-Novel (Street Level).
+He has been nominated for a Barry Award and for two Anthony Awards – and is the recipient of The St. Martin's Press/ Private Eye Writers of America Award for Best First Private Eye Novel and the 2001 Shamus Award for Best First P.I.
+Novel (Street Level).

 Self-proclaimed Nerd-of-Pop-Culture, his insertion of pop-icons and plagiarized lyrics into his works garnered him the genre title of Pop-Noir.
-Truluck's insatiable love of Americana-Rock and Blues music bleeds into his cadence, candor and characters "like Thelonius Monk playing April in Paris (Booklist)."
+Truluck's insatiable love of Americana-Rock and Blues music bleeds into his cadence, candor and characters "like Thelonious Monk playing April in Paris" (Booklist).

 Born in South Georgia while his parents were visiting his grandparents’ farm, he was raised in the birthplace of Ray Charles (Albany, GA) and in the Air Force town of Warner Robins, GA.